 In order to become a dentist, most college students are first required to obtain a 4 year Bachelor’s Degree.
-Some exceptions are made, depending on the dental school, but there are a series of prerequisites that will be required as an undergraduate in order to apply for a dental program.
+Some exceptions are made, depending on the dental school.
+However, there are a series of prerequisites that will be required as an undergraduate in order to apply for a dental program.
 Many of these classes include generals but also include common medical related prerequisites such as chemistry and biology.

 After those prerequisites are achieved, the student will need to take the Dental Admission Test, also known as the DAT.
 Dental schools that are applied to will consider your score on the DAT, letters of recommendation, grade point average (GPA), and interviews.